ckan/ckan/doc/api.rst

  * When you update an object, fields that you don't supply will remain as they were before.

  * To delete an 'extra' key-value pair, supply the key with a None value.

+ * When you read a package then some additional information is supplied that cannot be edited in the REST style.
+This includes info on Package Relationship.
+This is a convenience.

 API Keys